 Northwestern's Study Abroad Committee has its sights set on taking a tour group to Europe in May 2018.
-Study abroad trips are not for Northonly western students and employees but are open to community members as well.
+Study abroad trips are not only for Northwestern students and employees but are open to community members as well.
 Hurry, the last day to enroll for the adventure is Friday, Feb.
 9.

-Travelers will spend 10 abroad, earn col-
+Travelers will spend 10 days abroad, earn col-